datacarpentry/sql-socialsci/episodes/04-Missing data.md

 Select *
 From SN7577_nulls
-Where numage IS NOT NULL
+Where numage IS NOT NULL;

 ~~~
 {: .sql}